© 2022 All rights reserved Worktop Library

-Both are ideal for indoors, but when it comes to using them outdoors comes the dilemma.
-And that is that Silestone does not make its quartz worktops for external use.
+Both are ideal for indoors, but the dilemma comes with using them outdoors.
+That is, Silestone does not make its quartz worktops for external use.

-Another difference between Silestone and Dekton are Silestone’s properties
+Another distinction between Silestone and Dekton is Silestone’s properties.

-Its exclusive antibacterial system makes it ideal for use on kitchen countertops or sinks, and showers.
+Its exclusive antibacterial system makes it ideal for kitchen countertops, sinks, and showers.
 However, it is not suitable for direct exposure to high temperatures.
-Does this mean that you can burn or damage your Silestone worktops with the heat of a pan or pot?
+Does this mean you can burn or damage your Silestone worktops with the heat of a pan or pot?
 You can’t because it resists residual heat very well.
-But it does not withstand continuous heat exposure due to its resin composition.
+However, it does not withstand continuous heat exposure due to its resin composition.

-Let’s say you can place a pot on your Silestone worktop but not let it sit.
+Let’s say you can place a pot on your Silestone Calacatta Gold worktop but not let it sit.

 Is Dekton better than Silestone?
 Are quartz kitchen worktops better than porcelain?

 The answer is the same as when comparing Channel and Louis Vuitton, Picasso or Monet.
-These are both the best at what they do, and that both are materials of the highest quality.
-Also, they are both the market leaders.
+These are the best at what they do, and both are materials of the highest quality.
+Also, they are both market leaders.